thephpleague/uri-src/docs/components/7.0/data-path.md

 public static function DataPath::fromFileContents(Stringable|string $path): self
 ~~~

-Because data URI represents files you can also instantiate a new data URI object from a file path using the `createFromPath` named constructor.
+Because data URI represents files you can also instantiate a new data URI object from a file path using the `fromFileContents` named constructor.

 ~~~php
 <?php